-Alternatively, you can use everyday home ingredients that may be available pretty much all the time such as dish soap, baking soda, and hydrogen peroxide.
+Alternatively, you can use everyday home ingredients that may be available pretty much all the time such as dish soap, baking soda, and sometimes WD-40.

 Here is a cleaning solution

-Combine a solution of 1 cup of water, 1/4 cup hydrogen peroxide and 2 tablespoons baking soda.
-Use a scouring pad to dip into the solution and use it to scrub the dirty areas of the cabinet.
+Combine a solution of 1 cup of water, 1 teaspoon of toothpaste, and 2 tablespoons of baking soda.
+Use a sponge or cloth to dip into the solution and use it to scrub the dirty areas of the cabinet.

-1).
-Use a scotch bright that is glued to a sponge.
-Place about 1/2 teaspoon of dish soap or oil soap wood cleaner on the scouring pad.
-Wet the sponge and scotch bright slightly and gently scrub the cabinet allowing it to form a lather.
+Wet the sponge slightly and gently scrub the cabinet allowing it to form a lather.
 Wipe with a slightly wet cloth with fresh water in it.
 Then dry it with a microfiber cloth.

 No vinegar for this purpose!